 - 1. "Students in Cohort" takes the place of "Students Tested." - 2.
 "Graduation Rates" take the place of "Points-Based Proficiency Rates." - 3.
 The 4-year and 6-year Closing Graduation Gap cohort scores are calculated separately.
 Each is calculated as the average difference in rate of change for subgroups in that cohort. - 4.
-The Closing Graduation Gaps score is the average of the Closing Graduation Gaps 4-Year Cohort score and the Closing Graduation Gaps 6-Year Cohort score, adjusted to align with the scale used in the Student Achievement Priority Area.
+The Graduation Rate Gaps score is the sum of the Closing Graduation Gaps 4-Year Cohort score and the Closing Graduation Gaps - 6-Year Cohort score.
 If only one cohort score is available, the Closing Graduation Gaps score is equal to that cohort score. - 5.
 The number of possible points is 50 if the school has Closing Achievement Gaps data described above, or 100 if it does not.
-The numbers in the score formula that align Closing Graduation Gaps to Student Achievement are different.
+The numbers in the score formula used to align Closing Graduation Gaps to Student Achievement are different.
 These numbers were determined from statistical norming of the Student Achievement, Growth, and Closing Gaps Priority Areas.

-Closing Graduation Gaps Score
+Graduation Rate Gaps Score